brianrahadi/quartz/content/posts/sfu-cs-transfer-guide.md

 ## General Tips
 - SFU offers admission 3 times a year (Spring, Summer, and Fall).
 - Plan your course carefully.
 A few hours of course planning can save you a lot of time and money.
-- If you have GPA above 3.7, you may get [a $3500 entrance scholarship at SFU](https://www.sfu.ca/students/financialaid/entrance/regulations/transfer-scholarships.html).
-This is really helpful!
+- ~If you have GPA above 3.7, you may get [a $3500 entrance scholarship at SFU](https://www.sfu.ca/students/financialaid/entrance/regulations/transfer-scholarships.html).
+This is really helpful!~
+  - Sadly, this scholarship is discontinued after Summer 2023
 - Taking 3 courses and passing all of them is far better than taking 5 courses but ending up failing one of them.
 - Unless you enjoy math, try to not have more than 1 math course at one term.
 I would define math courses as any math/ stat course and CPSC 2190.
 Personally, I perform better on math course where I can finish the given suggested exercises.
 I don't think I can mentally handle taking two math courses while also finishing all their suggested exercises.
 - Same rule applies to heavy coding course.
 When you are starting out at college, it can be hard to differentiate the syntax between each programming language.
 It may end up making you confused on the exams if you are taking two at the same time.
 Not all CPSC courses are heavy coding course.
 I would define heavy coding course as one of the following: CPSC 1045, 1150, 1155, 1160, 1181, 2130, 2150.